 An overworked teres major muscle or one that contains trigger points can mimic shoulder bursitis or a thoracic outlet syndrome.

-Common people that suffer are athletes like gymnasts, rock climbers, baseball players or rowers.
+People that often suffer are athletes like gymnasts, rock climbers, baseball players or rowers.

-Trigger points in your muscles can make them ache right at their location and at other, seemingly unrelated parts of your body.
+Trigger points in muscles can make them painful right at their location and at other, seemingly unrelated parts of your body.

-The main pain zone of the teres major is the back of your shoulder.
+The main pain zone of the teres major is the back of the shoulder.

-Beside that, pain can radiate to the front and side of your shoulder and down the backside of your arm.
+Besides that, pain can radiate to the front and side of the shoulder and down the backside of the arm.

-In the pictures below the red colour tells you how common it is to feel an ache in the highlighted area.
+The pictures below show how common it is to feel pain in the highlighted area.

-The darker the colour, the likelier it is to feel pain in the respective spot when your teres major muscle contains trigger points.
+The darker the red, the likelier it is to feel pain in the respective spot when the teres major muscle contains active trigger points.

-If this muscle is overworked, all movements that require lifting your arm to the side and in front of you may be impaired and/or painful.
+If this muscle is overworked, all movements that require lifting the arm to the side and to the front may be impaired and/or painful.

 The movements mentioned above all include an elongation of the muscle as they display the opposite direction of the muscle functions.

-On the other side pulling on things – pulling on a blind to open it – may be also painful because the muscle has to work.
+On the other side pulling on things – pulling on a blind to open it – may be also painful because the muscle needs to contract.

-Always remember: An overworked and tender muscle may give you trouble, no matter if you contract and thus “use” it, or if you stretch it.
+Always remember: An overworked and tender muscle can give you trouble, no matter if you contract and thus “use” it, or if you stretch it.